Merzasphor/MWSE/docs/source/types/tes3class.md

 ### `majorSkills`

+*Read-only*.
 An array-style table of the 5 skills IDs associated with the class' major skills.

 **Returns**: